Sathya-Savaram/Super-Store-Sales-Dashboard-/README.md

 # SuperStore Sales Dashboard Using Power BI

 ## 📌 Description
-Interactive sales dashboard built in Power BI to visualize SuperStore sales data and highlight key business insights for decision-making.
+This project is an interactive sales dashboard built in Power BI to track and analyze sales performance.
+It provides insights into revenue, regional sales, and customer trends, helping to make informed business decisions.

 ---